Jintonic0226/QCS_Pipeline/README.md

   </tr>
 </table>

 <p>* <b>Tutorial</b> is designed to guide users using the pipeline.
-It will demonstrate how we used the pipeline for experiment in "Luo's paper" where we conducted a three-day metabolomics batch test to demonstrate the novel QCS's sensitivity to technical variations.</p>
+It will demonstrate how we have used the pipeline for experiment in "Luo's paper" where we conducted a three-day metabolomics batch test to demonstrate the novel QCS's sensitivity to technical variations.</p>

 <p>* <b>Pipeline #1</b> is designed to evaluate and correct intra- and interbatch effects occurring in the QCS samples using Internal Standard Normalization.
 To evaluate batch effects, we used relative standard deviation (RSD) to measure of the variation occurring in the samples.</p>